-When your child becomes a teenager, you’ll likely want to revisit the drug discussion again, this time more in-depth.
-Now that they’re at the age where their peers may have a driver’s license, it’s critical for them to understand the dangers of using drugs or alcohol when driving.
-Ensure they know they should never get into a car with someone who’s drunk or on drugs.
+When your child becomes a teenager, you’ll likely want to revisit the drug discussion, this time more in-depth.
+Now that they’re at the age where their peers may have a driver’s license, they must understand the dangers of using drugs or alcohol when driving.
+Ensure they know they should never get into a car with someone drunk or on drugs.
 Tell them they can call you anytime, from anywhere, and that you or someone you trust will come and pick them up, no questions asked.
 This helps kids have a plan for a safe ride home from parties or other events, like prom, where they or their peers may engage in drug and alcohol use.

 Resources to Support Talking to Kids About Addiction

 If you’re wondering how to lower your child’s risk of addiction, consider educating them on the repercussions of drug and alcohol abuse from a relatively young age.
 Resources to help you start the conversation include government-curated drug and alcohol facts for kids from sources like:

 - National Institute on Alcohol Abuse and Alcoholism

 - Substance Abuse and Mental Health Services Administration